knat/XData/Docs/TutorialEBiz.md

 5) Open "Add New Item" dialog box -> Visual C# Items -> XData -> Create a new XData Schema file.

 6) Create a new XData Indicator file.
-The indicator file indicates the code should be generated in which C# namespaces:
+The indicator file indicates the schema compiler to generate the code in which C# namespaces:

 ```
 namespace "http://example.com/project1" = Example.Project1 //C# namespace